 Besides that, there is a handful of other gimmicks like a billiard table, a movie theater, a Carrera course and a virtual golf training space.

-Now I'm curious for the new and bigger Istanbul Airport to open full operation by March 2019.
-I cannot wait to see what the new lounge will look like and what ideas they came up with to make waiting for connecting flights more entertaining and comfortable.
+Now I’m curious for the new and bigger Istanbul Airport to open full operation by March 2019.
+I cannot wait to see what ideas they came up with to make waiting more entertaining and comfortable.

 Flight time: 11 hours 20 minutes

-The overnight flight Istanbul - Jakarta passed like a dream.
+The overnight flight Istanbul – Jakarta passed like a sweet dream (says a dad who usually has kids on board).

 After tasty dinner on board I watched a movie and fell asleep.
 Did you know that there is a chef on board every Turkish Airlines flight?!